Skip to main content

 Presenter: Gregory Makabila, MBA, Ph.D – Catholic Relief Services - Ethiopia

-Presenter: Maria Alemu, MA Development Studies – Catholic Relief Services
+Presenter: Maria Alemu, MA Development Studies (she/her/hers) – Catholic Relief Services

 Location: Room 208